Multimodal Function Vectors for Visual Relations: Introduction

 Despite the promise of function vectors in LLMs, their extension to multimodal settings remains at an early stage.
-LMMs such as Flamingo \citep{alayrac2022flamingo} or BLIP \citep{li2022blip} introduce additional complexity due to the fusion of high-dimensional visual features with natural language, posing unique challenges for representation analysis.
-Recent work has successfully identified task vectors in pre-trained vision–language models for visual prompting \citep{hojel2024finding, huang2024mtv}, e.g., modifying display styles or naming objects.
+LMMs such as Flamingo \cite{alayrac2022flamingo}, BLIP \cite{li2022blip}, LLaVA~\cite{liu2023llava, liu2023improvedllava, liu2024llavanext}, and Qwen-VL\cite{Qwen-VL, Qwen2-VL, Qwen2.5-VL} introduce additional complexity due to the fusion of high-dimensional visual features with natural language, posing unique challenges for representation analysis.
+Recent work has successfully identified task vectors in pre-trained large multimodal models for visual prompting \cite{hojel2024finding, huang2024mtv}, e.g., modifying display styles or naming objects.
 Yet, the function vector approach has not been explored for extracting and manipulating visual relations in images.

 This paper investigates whether the approach of function vectors can be effectively extended to large multimodal models (LMMs) to support the extraction of relational knowledge in images.
-Specifically, we ask whether multimodal function vectors can be extracted from the internal representations of LMMs in a way that encodes spatial relations in a compact and causally meaningful form.
+Specifically, we ask whether multimodal function vectors can be extracted from the internal representations of LMMs in a way that encodes visual relations—particularly spatial and agentic relations—in a compact and causally meaningful form.
+Here, spatial relations refer to how objects are positioned relative to one another in an image (e.g., above, behind, or next to), while agentic relations describe interactions in which one entity acts upon or influences another (e.g., carrying, holding, or riding).
 We further explore how architectural factors, such as the selection of attention heads and the choice of injection layer, influence the effectiveness of function vector interventions.
 Next, we examine whether these multimodal function vectors can be fine-tuned with a modest amount of training data consisting of object pairs instantiating the same relations, while keeping model parameters frozen.
 We will compare performance of fine-tuned function vectors with LMM's in-context learning baselines.
-Finally, inspired by the linear representation hypothesis \citep{park2023linear} in transformer-based models, we hypothesize that relation-specific function vectors can be linearly combined to represent untrained relations.
+Finally, inspired by the linear representation hypothesis \cite{park2023linear} in transformer-based models, we hypothesize that relation-specific function vectors can be linearly combined to represent untrained relations.
 We test this idea using one-shot analogy problems to examine generalization of this approach.
+Our code is publicly available on GitHub\footnote{\url{https://github.com/fushuhao6/Multimodal-Function-Vector}}.